 Stalking is not something that just happens to celebrities with crazed fans.
-The crime can be frequently charged in New Canaan, Connecticut in connection with domestic violence cases.
+In fact, the crime is frequently charged in connection with domestic violence cases in New Canaan.
 Due to the broad definition of the crime under Connecticut law, stalking is prosecuted in a wide range of circumstances, some of which may not be warranted.

 The potential penalties include substantial terms of imprisonment and large fines.
-So if you have been arrested in New Canaan, Connecticut for stalking, then it is a good idea to contact a New Canaan stalking lawyer as soon as possible.
-A skilled harassment attorney can help you try to avoid making mistakes that can compound the offense and to preserve surveillance evidence that will help you achieve a possible resolution of your case.
+So if you have been arrested for stalking, then it is a good idea to contact a New Canaan stalking lawyer as soon as possible.
+A skilled harassment attorney can help you avoid making mistakes that can compound the offense.
+In addition, they can preserve surveillance evidence that will help you achieve a fair resolution of your case.

 What is Considered Stalking?